-I'm a few-weeks-shy-of-no-longer-being-one research PhD student in the Functional Programming Laboratory of the School of Computer Science at the University of Nottingham, supervised by Professor Graham Hutton.
+I'm a research PhD student within the Functional Programming Laboratory of the School of Computer Science at the University of Nottingham, supervised by Professor Graham Hutton.
 I'm predominantly a Haskell programmer, but also meddle with Standard ML, OCaml, Clojure and Python.

 My PhD research investigated the possibilities of using monads as an aid to constructing modular compilers within a functional framework, building upon previous work in the field on modular interpreters.
-I'm also interested in multicore/heterogeneous computing, automatic parallelisation, provably correct code transformations, category theory and automated theorem proving within functional languages and computational complexity theory.
+I'm also interested in multicore/heterogeneous computing, automatic parallelisation, provably correct code transformations, category theory and automated theorem proving within functional languages.